-If you need to access a relational database such as sqlserver, mysql, postgress, oracle, cybase etc. from your erlang application using the Erlang ODBC interface is the way to go about it.
+If you need to access a relational database such as sqlserver, mysql, postgres, oracle, cybase etc. from your erlang application using the Erlang ODBC interface is a good way to go about it.

 The Erlang ODBC application should work for any relational database that has an ODBC driver.
-But currently it is only tested for sqlserver and oracle.
+But currently it is only regularly tested for sqlserver and postgres.